react-navigation/react-navigation/packages/react-native-tab-view/README.md

 Basic tab bar

 It accepts the following props,
+- `getLabelText` - optional callback which receives the current scene and returns the tab label
 - `renderIcon` - optional callback which receives the current scene and returns a React Element to be used as a icon
 - `renderLabel` - optional callback which receives the current scene and returns a React Element to be used as a label
 - `renderIndicator` - optional callback which receives the current scene and returns a React Element to be used as a tab indicator